dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/quizzical/index.md

 ## Where to Start?!

-🚀 Start in your git repo for the project.
+🚀 Start in your git repo for the project -- Please use the github classroom link provided in the Canvas assignment to create the repo automatically.

 🚀 Open up Atom and create an index.html, a style.css, and a main.js file.